 High in essential omega-3 fatty acids and vitamins A and D, seafood is a wonderful source of nutrition for you and baby and ideally should be eaten 3-4 times per week with meals.
 Mollusks such as oysters and mussels and fatty fish such as salmon are especially high in these nutrients.
 Once again, be in the know with where your food is coming from.
 A lot of farmed seafood is given genetically modified feed and most live in very crowded conditions, resulting in heavy doses of antibiotics administered to combat disease.

-Also stick to seafood that is low in mercury such as salmon, sardines, anchovies (here are some ways to serve them if you’re not a fan), flounder, oysters, and mussels.
+Also stick to seafood that is low in mercury such as salmon, sardines, anchovies, flounder, oysters, and mussels.
 Avoid the following due to their high mercury content: swordfish, shark, tilefish, king mackerel, orange roughy and tuna.